wilfredor/addwikigeolocation/README.md

 - Pulls uploads from a user, partitions them into:
   - files with page coordinates but missing EXIF GPS (to update EXIF);
   - files with EXIF GPS but missing page coordinates (report only, for template addition).
-- Shuffles the list to update EXIF, processes up to `COUNT_NUMBER` items.
+- Shuffles the list to update EXIF, processes up to a configurable max.
 - Reads GPS from the file page coordinates (`prop=coordinates`), falling back to `extmetadata` only if needed.
 - Writes GPS into EXIF only when the EXIF is missing GPS; otherwise skips.
 Logs counts of updated/skipped/errored.
 - Uses jittered sleeps and a per-minute cap to avoid hammering the API.
+- Saves scan results (needs EXIF / needs template) to a JSON file; supports resume and dry-run.

 ## Requirements
 - Python 3.9+